basalt-org/basalt/README.md

 ## Acknowledgements

-The project is inspired by [neograd](https://github.com/pranftw/neograd)
+A huge thanks to [pranftw](https://github.com/pranftw) for the inspiration and support!
+This project is inspired by [neograd](https://github.com/pranftw/neograd) which forms the basis of the implementation.